sanaulla123/aws-modern-application-workshop/module-2/README.md

 Docker comes already installed on the Cloud9 IDE that you've created, so in order to build the docker image locally, all we need to do is run the following commands in the Cloud9 terminal:

-* First change directory to `~/environment/module-2/app`
+* Navigate to `~/environment/module-2/app`

 ```
 cd ~/environment/aws-modern-application-workshop/module-2/app
 ```

-* Then build the docker image, this will use the file in the current directory called Dockerfile that tells Docker all of the instructions that should take place when the build command is executed.
-Replace the contents in and the {braces} below with the appropriate information from the account/region you're working in:
+* Build the docker image using the file *Dockerfile* in the current directory.
+This file contains instructions for Docker to run when the build command is executed:

 ```
 docker build -t mythicalmysfits/service .
 ```

-You will see docker download and install all of the necessary dependency packages that our application needs, and output the tag for the built image.
+Docker downloads and installs all of the necessary dependency packages that the application needs, and outputs the tag for the built image.
 Copy the image tag for later reference.

 ```
 Successfully built xxxxxxxxxxxx
-Successfully tagged aws-modern-application-workshop:latest
+Successfully tagged mythicalmysfits/service:latest
 ```

 ### Testing the Service Locally